-Inter-brain synchronization during social interaction has been linked with several positive phenomena, including social closeness, cooperation, prosociality, and team performance.
-Whether inter-brain synchronization requires physical presence and observing the body of the other person is still unclear.
-We created an experiment in which physically isolated participants performed a collaborative coordination task in the form of a cooperative multiplayer game.
+Inter-brain synchronization occurs without physical co-presence during cooperative online gaming.
+Wikström, V., Saarikivi, K., Falcon, M., Makkonen, T., Martikainen, S., Putkinen, V., Cowley, B. U., & Tervaniemi, M. Neuropsychologia, 174:108316, September, 2022.
+Paper doi abstract bibtex Inter-brain synchronization during social interaction has been linked with several positive phenomena, including closeness, cooperation, prosociality, and team performance.
+However, the temporal dynamics of inter-brain synchronization during collaboration are not yet fully understood.
+Furthermore, with collaboration increasingly happening online, the dependence of inter-brain phase synchronization of oscillatory activity on physical presence is an important but understudied question.
+In this study, physically isolated participants performed a collaborative coordination task in the form of a cooperative multiplayer game.
 We measured EEG from 42 subjects working together as pairs in the task.
 During the measurement, the only interaction between the participants happened through on-screen movement of a racing car, controlled by button presses of both participants working with distinct roles, either controlling the speed or the direction of the car.
 Pairs working together in the task were found to have elevated neural coupling in the alpha, beta, and gamma frequency bands, compared to performance matched false pairs.
-This result is in line with previous findings of increased inter-brain synchrony during interaction, and shows for the first time that inter-individual neural synchronization occurs during online real-time joint coordination without any physical co-presence or video and audio connection.
-Furthermore, elevated momentary gamma synchrony was associated with better performance within dyads and elevated mean alpha synchrony was associated with better mean performance across dyads.
-The novel paradigm, developed for the measurement of real-time performance, demonstrates that changes in synchrony can be observed continuously during interaction.
+Higher gamma synchrony was associated with better momentary performance within dyads and higher alpha synchrony was associated with better mean performance across dyads.
+These results are in line with previous findings of increased inter-brain synchrony during interaction, and show that phase synchronization of oscillatory activity occurs during online real-time joint coordination without any physical co-presence or video and audio connection.
+Synchrony decreased during a playing session, but was found to be higher during the second session compared to the first.
+The novel paradigm, developed for the measurement of real-time collaborative performance, demonstrates that changes in inter-brain EEG phase synchrony can be observed continuously during interaction.

 @article{wikstrom_inter-brain_2022,